Paris Saint-Germain youth academy players

 PSG have unrivalled access to Paris and the wider Île-de-France region, perhaps the hottest beds of talent in the world currently – along with Rio de Janeiro and London.

-What is PSG's academy pathway?
+What are PSG's academy pathways?

 Perhaps the biggest criticism of Paris Saint-Germain in the Qatar era is their failure, through incompetence and reluctance, to establish a pathway from academy to first-team.